Six tips for your retirement plans

 Look after your money

-With market fluctuations it may be tempting to take 100% of your pension when you retire.
+When you come to drawing on your pension, it may be tempting to take 100% as a lump sum.
 But think about the amount of time you could have in retirement.
+This money may need to support you for a long time.
 The tax you might need to pay could erode the value of your pension savings too.
 Even when you retire you still need to think longer-term, as you did when you were saving for retirement.

 Be flexible